tomzx/blog.tomrochette.com-content/agi/program-equivalence/article.md

 Consider as different programs
 Consider as similar program by going through some reduction steps

-## Are two code "clones" if they differ by a single statement the same program?
+## Are two code "clones" if they differ by a single statement?
 If the statement acts on a variable that is not used in the other program, then the two programs can be considered equivalent ...

 ---